spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 	If you want to establish a trust relationship with a specific IAM role in AWS Account A, say *SpectroCloudRole*, you can use the `"arn:aws:iam::[ACCOUNT-ID-FOR-AWS-ACCOUNT-A]:role/SpectroCloudRole"` ARN instead.

-  Your final trust policy will become similar to the policy defined below.
-It has two trust relationships, one for the Palette and another for the AWS Account A. <br /> <br />
+  Your IAM trust policy should be similar to the policy defined below.
+The IAM policy has two trust relationships, one for the Palette and another for the AWS Account A. <br /> <br />

   ```json
   {